US Votes Against UN Labeling Slavery 'Gravest Crime Against Humanity'

 Elon Musk Wants Children To Thank ‘Whites’ For Ending Slavery

-US Votes Against UN Resolution Labeling Chattel Slavery ‘Gravest Crime Against Humanity’ was originally published on newsone.com
+US Votes Against UN Labeling Slavery 'Gravest Crime Against Humanity' was originally published on newsone.com